bfaliszek/Python-HPMA115S0/README.md

 Check if "Serial" is enabled: "sudo raspi-config" in the terminal and selecting "Interfacing options" and then "Serial”.

+The pySerial library is required:

++ `python -m pip install pyserial`

 ## Connection
 HPMA115S0 Pin – Raspberry Pi Pin
 + Pin 2 (Power input of 5V) – 5V